OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/04-ExG-Setup.md

 pins are).
 Connect the USB dongle to your computer.
 Flip the switch on the dongle, so it's at GPIO6 (closer to the USB port).

 Open the [OpenBCI GUI](https://docs.openbci.com/docs/06Software/01-OpenBCISoftware/GUIDocs), select CYTON (live) -> Serial (from Dongle) -> 16 CHANNELS.
-Click START SESSION.
+Click AUTO-CONNECT.
 Note that we are not using all 16 channels, we are going to turn off the channels that we don't use in the GUI.

 ![EEG on Cyton](../../assets/GettingStartedImages/ExG_GUI_0.png)